 The field of analytics has evolved considerably over the years, moving from rudimentary dashboards to highly sophisticated analyses—including prescriptive analytics, which enables businesses to make better decisions, mitigate future risk, and gain a competitive advantage.
 This ebook, based on the latest ZD/TechRepublic special feature

 , offers a detailed look at what prescriptive analytics is and how companies have been putting it to work.
-From the ebook:

 Advances in technologies like artificial intelligence (AI) and machine learning are generating more data than ever before.
 And as more organizations pursue digital transformation initiatives, the more data they will have on their hands.